jakobjpeters/PAndQ.jl/docs/src/index.md

 If you like propositional logic, then you've come to the right place!

 P∧Q has an intuitive interface that enables you to manipulate logical statements symbolically.
-The implementation is concise, only ~200 source lines of code (according to Codecov as of December, 2022).
+The implementation is concise, with only ~200 source lines of code (according to Codecov as of December, 2022).

 ## Installation